usnistgov/li-ion-batteries/README.md

 format for R. Those files contain a mix of the raw data (reformatted from the data in the `csv` directory) and analytical results.

-Four additional files are not included in this GitHub repository because they are too large.
-The file, `NFIRS.RData`, would be used in the runs from intermediate files described below, and would *considerably* shorten running times.
-It is available on request from the author and would go in the `rdata` subdirectory.
-The files `CarFires.RData`, `CarFires.data.RData`, and `car.fires.csv`, are
-*required* for the Car Fires analysis. but they are also too large for GitHub.
-They are also available on request from the author.

 The scripts are R Markdown files, with the code in R. A number of packages are used either to run the `Rmd` files or are used by the `Rmd` files to perform the analysis.
 These must be present for the scripts to run.